 We maintain auto liability, workers compensation and general liability insurance with licensed insurance carriers.
 We are self-insured for all cargo and equipment damage claims.
 Insurance and claims expense represents premiums paid by us and the accruals made for claims within our self-insured retention amounts.
-A liability is recognized for the estimated cost of all self-insured claims including an estimate of incurred but not reported claims based on historical experience and for claims expected to exceed our policy limits.
-In addition, legal expenses related to auto liability claims are covered under our policy.
+A liability is recognized for the estimated cost of all self-insured claims including an estimate of incurred but not reported claims based on historical experience and for claims expenses related to auto liability claims are covered under our policy.
 We are responsible for all other legal expenses related to claims.

 We establish reserves for anticipated losses and expenses related to cargo and equipment damage claims and auto liability claims.
 The reserves consist of specific reserves for all known claims and an estimate for claims incurred but not reported, and losses arising from known claims ultimately settling in excess of insurance coverage using loss development factors based upon industry data and past experience.
 In determining the reserves, we specifically review all known claims and record a liability based upon our best estimate of the amount to be paid.
 In making our estimate, we consider the amount and validity of the claim, as well as our past experience with similar claims.
 In establishing the reserve for claims incurred but not reported, we consider our past claims history, including the length of time it takes for claims to be reported to us.
 Based on our past experience, the time between when a claim occurs and when it is reported to us is short.
 As a result, we believe that the number of incurred but not reported claims at any given point in time is small.
 These reserves are periodically reviewed and adjusted to reflect our experience and updated information relating to specific claims.
-As of December 31, 2024 and 2023, we had accruals of \$13.3 million and \$11.2 million, respectively, for estimated claims net of insurance receivables.
-If we experience claims that are not covered by our insurance or that exceed our estimated claim reserve, it could increase the volatility of our earnings and have a materially adverse effect on our financial condition, results of operations or cash flows.
+As of December 31, 2024 and 2023, we had accruals of \$13.3 million and \$11.2 million, respectively, for estimated claim reserve, it could increase the volatility of our earnings and have a materially adverse effect on our financial condition, results of operations or cash flows.
 Based on our 2024 reserve for claims incurred but not reported, a 10% increase in claims incurred but not reported would increase our insurance and claims expense by approximately \$0.5 million.